A*mazing

-A*mazing was an Australian children's television game show that aired between 16 May 1994 until 1998 on the Seven Network.
+A*mazing is an Australian children's television game show that aired from 16 May 1994 until 1998 on the Seven Network.
 It was famous for a relatively large and elaborate maze/obstacle course that was part of the show's studio set.
 A*mazing was hosted by James Sherry for the entire run of the series.
-A*mazing was produced at Channel 7 in Brisbane from 1994–1996 and then at Channel 7 in Perth from 1997–1998.
+A*mazing was produced at Channel 7 in Brisbane from 1994 to 1996 and then at Channel 7 in Perth from 1997 to 1998.

 Format

 The show pitted teams from two different primary schools against each other during the course of a week.
 Points gained by each contestant during the week would be totalled up to decide the winning school at the end of each week.
 There were two rounds of a game called "Timezone", each followed by a maze run, then the contestants competed in a "computer challenge" on a video game.

 Timezone

 In Timezone, a 90-second countdown timer begins, and Sherry begins to provide clues to a word or phrase to the first school's contestants.
 Contestants have to correctly guess the word or phrase before running down to a large QWERTY keyboard mounted on the floor and stepping on the letters to spell it out.
 The process is repeated for the second school.
 If contestants were unable to guess the word initially, the clues would get easier until the word was spelled out by Sherry.
 The time remaining determines how many points they get, plus how long each school gets to spend in the maze during round two.